-You’re going to meet a lot of people in a short period of time, so being able to introduce yourself in 30 seconds or less will make the process easier.
-It keeps your interaction with each person short, giving you the opportunity to mingle with as many people as possible.
-Write down the most important points you want to get across and practice them out loud until it becomes second nature.
+You’re going to meet a lot of people in a short period of time, so being able to introduce yourself in 30 seconds or less will make the process easier and allow you to meet as many people as possible.
+Write down the essential points you want to get across, and practice speaking them out loud until it becomes second nature.

 Update your Social Profiles

 Expect to receive a number of connection requests when you log into your social media accounts during or even after the conference.
-Before you head off to the event, update your social profile information, especially if you’re looking for a new job opportunity.
-Upload a recent picture to all of your accounts, so they know they’re clicking on the right profile.
+Before you head off to the event, update your social media profile information, especially if you’re looking for a new job opportunity.
+Upload a recent picture to all of your accounts, so other attendees know they’re clicking on the right profile.

 Stock up on Business Cards

 Whether you have them from your workplace or you create personalized cards of your own, make sure you have a stack of business cards ready to go.
 If you’re making your own, be sure to have your name, title and contact information on it.
 Give yourself at least two weeks before the conference to order new cards.

 It’s important to be prepared for any type of room setup.
 For those who prefer to take notes on a laptop or tablet, start the day with a fully charged battery and don’t forget to carry your charger with you.
 If you favor the paper and pen approach, remember that you may not always have a table to lean on and should pack something with a hard surface as a backup.